mrdbourke/cs329s-ml-deployment-tutorial/README.md

 * [Google Cloud SDK installed](https://cloud.google.com/sdk/docs/install) (gcloud CLI utitly)
 * Trained [machine learning models](https://github.com/mrdbourke/cs329s-ml-deployment-tutorial/blob/main/model_training.ipynb), our service uses an image classification model on a number of different classes of food from [Food101 dataset](https://www.kaggle.com/dansbecker/food-101).

-**Warning:** Using Google Cloud services costs money.
+**Warning (again):** Using Google Cloud services costs money.
 If you don't have credits (you get $300USD when you first sign up), you will be charged.
 Delete and shutdown your work when finished to avoid charges.

 ## Okay, I'm in, how can I use it?